-If modulo addressing has already been enabled in MODCON, then a write to the X (or Y) modulo address SFRs should not be immediately followed by an indirect read, using the W register designated for modulo buffer access from X-data space (or Y-data space).
-The code segment in Example 3-3 shows how initializing the modulo SFRs associated with the X-data space, could lead to unexpected results.
+If modulo addressing is already enabled in the MODCON register, then a write to the X (or Y) modulo address SFRs should not be immediately followed by an indirect read, using the W register designated for modulo buffer access from X-data space (or Y-data space).
+The code segment in Example 3-3 shows how initializing the modulo SFRs associated with the X-data space could lead to unexpected results.
 A similar example can be made for initialization in Y-data space.